What is Chronic Kidney Disease?

 Early kidney damage

-Your kidneys still work well, but early damage like protein in urine is present.
-You may feel fine, but the organs aren't fully healthy.
+Your kidneys still function well, but early damage like protein in urine is present.

 Kidney failure